-If you're familiar with the cause of your dogs panting/shaking (eg. he's always terrified on July 4th, or when he rides in a car etc.) and you know his life isn't in danger then you have options in terms of treating the problem.
+If you're familiar with the cause of your dogs panting, shaking, restlessness (eg. he's always terrified on July 4th, or when he rides in a car etc.) and you know his life isn't in danger then you have options in terms of treating the problem.

 Treating stress/anxiety with natural methods can be very effective without the side effects of drugs.

 Giving your dog a safe spot to get away, or hide, such as a covered crate or corner in a darkened room can also help.